|

 display which endmember: choose a endmember which abundance fraction is used for n-findr imaging.

-composite image: plots a composite image using abundance fractions of all endmembers
+composite image: plots a composite image using abundance fractions of all endmembers.
+A detailed description of the functionality is

 n-findr: starts the n-findr routine